JoshuaDelosSantos/my-clean-project/documentations/user_stories/user_story_01_SP_register.md

 # User story title: Service provider register
+As a service provider I need to be able to register my service/s.

 ## Priority: 10
-If the service provider cannot register/login.
-Then we are not able to differentiate between client vs SP or differentiate between different SP.
+If the service provider cannot register/login, then we are not able to differentiate between client vs SP or differentiate between different SP.

 ## Estimation: 2 days
 - Using Django built in authentication.